SZtools/SZ-docs/docs/source/index.rst

 Introduction
 ------------

-This repository contains the code for a `QGIS plugin <https://www.qgis.org>`_, called "Susceptibility Zoning plugin" (SZ-plugin), aiming at creating maps of susceptibility to various natural forcing elements.
+This repository contains the code for a `QGIS <https://www.qgis.org>`_ plugin, called "Susceptibility Zoning plugin" (SZ-plugin), aiming at creating maps of susceptibility to various natural forcing elements.

 The plugin has been developed with a main focus and application towards landslides susceptibility, but it can be applied to different types of natural events or inter-disciplinary applications.